Pool Maintenance Steps for a Sparkling Clean Backyard Pool

 4. Raise Chlorine Levels for a Deep Clean

-We always used to let our dog jump in the pool, and boy, did she love it!
-That was all the more reason why we had to keep it clean and make sure we had the right amount of chemicals in it too.
+We always let our dog jump in the pool, and boy, did she love it!
+Of course, that was all the more reason we had to keep it clean and make sure we had the right amount of chemicals in it.

 5. Clean Around Your Pool